-As an alternative, students who maintain a grade point average of at least a 2.75 may have the opportunity to participate in a Financial Services Career Focus and gain experiential education by completing a co-op in their area of interest.
+Students who maintain a grade point average of at least 2.75 may also have the opportunity to participate in a Finance Internship to gain experiential education by completing a work experience in their area of interest.
 Additional options are also available for foreign travel through the study abroad program.